masaru-iritani/StationTimetableEditor/README.md

 The application is designed with accessibility in mind, featuring high-contrast elements and keyboard navigable interfaces.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the CC0 License - see the LICENSE.md file for details.

 ## Contributing
 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.